 The Ketogenic Diet – A Rapidly Growing Trend

 A search on Google or YouTube will quickly reveal the growing number of physicians who advocate a low carb, low to moderate protein, and high fat ketogenic diet for patients suffering from neurological conditions of all types.
-While mainstream thinking still has many individuals believing that fat is “bad”, this faulty hypothesis is being replaced with the understanding that foods rich in natural sources of fat such as avocados, nuts, coconut oil and butter are extremely important for health and that excess carbohydrate consumption is actually the underlying cause of a shocking number of serious health conditions.
+While mainstream thinking still has many individuals believing that fat is “bad”, this faulty hypothesis is being replaced with the understanding that foods rich in natural sources of fat such as avocados, nuts, coconut oil and butter are extremely important for health.
+Furthermore, carbohydrate consumption is proving to be the true underlying cause implicated in a shocking number of serious health conditions.

-The state of nutritional ketosis provides even damaged neurons a readily available fuel source which does not require insulin to enter cells and does not create mitochrondrial damage or significant numbers of free radicals.
-As a result, damaged brain cells are able to receive the “food” they need to complete their function in the body.
-In the case of PD patients, dopamine production can naturally increase over time as dopaminergic neurons heal.
+Nutritional ketosis provides even damaged neurons a readily available fuel source which does not require insulin to enter cells.
+Additionally, this naturally metabolic state promotes the healing of mitochrondrial damage or and significantly reduces free radicals produced during digestion.
+As a result, damaged brain cells are able to receive the “food” they need to heal and complete their functions in the body.
+In the case of PD patients, dopamine production can naturally increase over time.
 AD patients will experience an improvement in memory and/or social behaviors.

 Although the initial induction period into ketosis can be challenging, the reward of providing your body and brain a fuel source that is superior to glucose cannot be underestimated.
-Working with a health coach who is highly familiar with these initial challenges can help pave your path for success.
+Working with a health coach who is highly familiar with these initial challenges can pave your path to success.